Table of Contents

 • On saving the webhook initially, the URL would be Unverified, and when the first event comes from the webhook with header values configured, the URL would be verified.

-For this example, we have already created a webhook in Playground.
+For this example, we have already created a webhook in Developer Edition.

 In the WAIT_FOR_WEBHOOK task in the workflow definition, the input matches are defined as: